dylmye/aws-python-twitch-eventsub-to-discord-webhook/README.md

 # Serverless Framework Python Twitch EventSub to Discord Webhook on AWS

-This template takes go-live events from Twitch EventSub, and publishes the events through a Discord Webhook
+This template takes go-live events from Twitch EventSub, and publishes the events through a Discord Webhook.

 ## Usage

 ### Deployment

+> Make sure to make your .env file following the .env.example file!

 ```
 $ serverless deploy